 If it doesn't, press RESET followed by START.

-- Paul Reuvers & Marc Simons, Investigation of a working MMP
+- Paul Reuvers & Marc Simons, Restoration and investigation of a working MMP-B

 Crypto Museum, March 2013.